delvtech/agent0/CONTRIBUTING.md

 Please provide a brief description of the PR in the summary, as opposed to a list of commit strings.

 ## Building with new Hyperdrive contracts
-If you wish to incporporate modifications made to the Hyperdrive contracts, you must update agent0 by:
+If you wish to incorporate modifications made to the Hyperdrive contracts, you must update agent0 by:

-- Add the new version tag to `src/agent0/hyperdrive.version`.
 - Replace the Solidity contract ABIs in `packages/hyperdrive/src/abis` with the newly compiled files from Hyperdrive.
 - Run `pypechain packages/hyperdrive/src/abis/ --output-dir=src/agent0/hypertypes/types`